teaching-FEEC/dgm-2025.2/projects/super_resolution/E1_README.md

   - **Visual Inspection**: Side-by-side comparison with ground truth
   - **User Studies**: Perceptual quality evaluation
   - **Ablation Studies**: Component-wise contribution analysis

+## E2 - PARTIAL SUBMISSION
+In this partial submission (E2), this section presents the exploratory phase of the project, in which different implementation environments were tested and preliminary results were analyzed.

+Two approaches were initially evaluated for implementing the image super-resolution model.
+After comparative tests, the both environment was selected as the main platform due to its superior performance, stability, and control during model execution.

+All subsequent experiments — including training, validation, and performance evaluation.
+The validation process focused on analyzing key performance metrics, such as PSNR (Peak Signal-to-Noise Ratio), SSIM (Structural Similarity Index), and LPIPS (Learned Perceptual Image Patch Similarity), to assess the visual quality and fidelity of the generated images.
+These metrics and validation outputs can be viewed in detail at the following link: https://github.com/nubiasidene/dgm-2025.2-g4/tree/main/projects/super_resolution/validation

+At this stage, the obtained results represent partial progress, focused on validating the methodological choices and ensuring the consistency of the implementation pipeline.
+The next steps will include refining the model’s architecture, performing additional experiments, and broadening the evaluation metrics to better capture perceptual and quantitative aspects of super-resolution performance.

 ## Schedule